KWGS

-KWGS (89.5 FM) is a listener-supported, non-commercial, public radio station in Tulsa, Oklahoma.
-KWGS and its classical music sister station 88.7 KWTU are owned and operated by the University of Tulsa.
+KWGS (89.5 FM) is a listener-supported, non-commercial, public radio station in Tulsa, Oklahoma, United States.
+KWGS and its classical music sister station 88.7 KWTU are owned by the University of Tulsa.
 Its studios and offices are located in Kendall Hall near the intersection of 5th Place and Florence Avenue, on the university's campus.

 KWGS is a Class C1 station, and has an effective radiated power (ERP) of 50,000 watts.
 The station's transmitter is on South 273rd Avenue East, off the Muskogee Turnpike in Broken Arrow.
 KWGS is licensed by the Federal Communications Commission to broadcast in the HD (hybrid) format.